 History repeats the same pattern:

-- Rome didn't plan to fall.
+• Rome didn’t plan to fall.
 Neither did the Soviet Union.
-Neither did the British Empire.
+Neither did Britain.

 The real question isn't 'Who planned this?'
 The real question is 'What do you do when you realize nobody's in control?'

 Understanding that there's no master plan—no adults making careful decisions to manage American power—should change how you think about the future.
-If you're waiting for 'them' to figure it out, you might be waiting while everything falls apart.
+If you’re waiting for “them” to figure it out, you’re betting on coordination that rarely shows up in time.

-Empires don't fall because someone wants them to.
-They fall when the problems that made them powerful eventually guarantee their decline.
-America's problems—debt vs services, empire vs solvency, short-term politics vs long-term survival—have reached the point where they can't be fixed.
+Empires don’t fall because someone wants them to.
+They fall when the forces that made them powerful start working against them.
+America’s pressures—debt growth, rising interest costs, high global commitments, and short-term politics fighting long-term stability—have reached a point where the system resists easy fixes.

 That's not conspiracy.
 That's just math, history, and human nature working together in ways we've seen before.